mifelixahe/mifelixahe.github.io/_posts/2022-08-15-learning-jekyll.md

 title: "Making a webpage using Jekyll"
 author: Nimesh Chahare
 date: 2022-08-15
 tags:
     - jekyll
     - coding
+layout: post

 ---

 One of the best things I found on the internet.
 Basically I was browsing my twitter feed and some random person said "you need to have a personal website.
 Use this webinar to make it with jekyll."
 At this point of time I already had this webpage with my CV.
 But I realized that I can't really have nice things like navigation bar or side bar or any other bar in my website.

 I even had hard time putting the images in.
 This was all because my reluctance to install jekyll and rubygems on my computer.
 I was using github site directly in my browser.
 So I took a look at this [video](https://youtu.be/7SBXl94xNl8).
 It finally looked easy and doable.
 So I decided to give it another shot.